icann/rst-whois-selftest-tool/README.md

 Known issues
 ============

 * The description of the two types of replies on queries for nameserver objects is a bit unclear.
-For full understanding, please see the PDT Test Case WhoisCLI03 found in the PDT\_Whois\_TC\_CLI document listed in the references above.
+For full understanding, please see Test Case WhoisCLI03 found in the _RST Whois Test Area Specification_ document listed in the references above.

 Reporting bugs
 --------------